Progress has been going pretty strong this past monthly-ish period.

 }

-• There is now a -emit-llvm flag to dump generated LLVM IR to a file.
+flag to dump generated LLVM IR to a file. - Unions are now available, simply use the

-• break and continue now work for while-loops.
+now work for while-loops.os()

-• os() now checks against LLVM’s support operating system types and the target triple of the compilation.
+now checks against LLVM’s support operating system types and the target triple of the compilation.
 See Triple::getOSTypeName for a list of valid inputs.
-The input is case-insensitive.
+The input is case-insensitive.- Raspberry Pi 4 is now officially supported.
+Relevant tweet.

-• Diagnostic-esque information is no longer printed to the terminal by default.
-There is now a -v flag to print out this information for debugging.
-There’s also a verbose_diagnostics Build_Option available to get this information out of a compilation through a metaprogram.
+- Diagnostic-esque information is no longer printed to the terminal by default.
+There is now a

-• Global variable structs are now properly default-initialized based on the default initializations of their fields.
+. - Global variable structs are now properly default-initialized based on the default initializations of their fields.

-• castano has added support for referencing let-constants declared within structs.
+- castano has added support for referencing let-constants declared within structs.

-• castano has added a Sublime Text highlighting extension.
+- castano has added a Sublime Text highlighting extension.

-• castano has added support for multiline string literals similar to how they are implemented in Swift:
+- castano has added support for multiline string literals similar to how they are implemented in Swift:

 #import "Basic";